The Immune System

-We want to prevent infection by avoiding the virus and also protecting ourselves in instances where we may have come into contact with the virus.
-We can avoid the virus by practicing social distancing, limit surface contact in public and wearing breathing masks.
+We want to prevent infection by avoiding the viruses and also protecting ourselves in instances where we may have come into contact with the viruses.
+We can, perhaps, avoid the COVID-19 virus by practising social distancing, limit surface contact in public and wearing breathing masks.
 We can protect ourselves from the virus by washing hands regularly and after having contact with surfaces in public.
 We can also protect ourselves by getting iodine into our tissues and mucus.
-Finally, in the event we do contract the virus, we can prepare by strengthening the immune system so it can provide the best resistance.
+Finally, in the event we do contract the virus, we can be prepared by strengthening the immune system so it can provide the best resistance.

 - Get Iodine into the Tissues

 Health authorities openly acknowledge that the body fights the illness.
 This implies the immune system is paramount to surviving the illness.
 One may ask why these authorities do not recommend supplementation and other measures to bolster the immune system.

 7) Avery, J. C., & Hoffmann, P. R. (2018).
 Selenium, Selenoproteins, and Immunity.
 Nutrients, 10(9), 1203. https://doi.org/10.3390/nu10091203